 By Theorem \ref{Theorem: Order of Wigner case}, whenever

-we have On the other hand, we know that (\ref{111101}) holds only when $\tau$ has all blocks of even size and $\tau\leq ker(i)$.
-Moreover for a given partition $\tau$ with blocks $B_1,\dots,B_s$, we know the partition $\pi$ is greater than or equal to the partition $\pi_\tau$, where $\pi_\tau$ is a partition with $2s$ blocks, where each block is determined by a block of $\tau$.
-Finally observe that for a given $\tau$, by hypothesis, we have
+we have We also know that (\ref{111101}) holds only when $\tau$ has all blocks of even size and $\tau\leq ker(i)$.
+Moreover, for a given partition $\tau$ with blocks $B_1,\dots,B_s$, we know the partition $\pi$ is greater than or equal to the partition $\pi_\tau$.
+Here $\pi_\tau$ is a partition with $2s$ blocks, and each block is determined by a block of $\tau$.
+Finally, observe that for a given $\tau$, by the assumption in Definition \ref{Definition: Wigner Matrix}, we have

 Hence, if we let $\cP_{even}(m)$ be the set of all partitions of $[m]$ with all blocks of even size, we have

 In the last expression the $2^{m-\#(\tau)}$ factor appears because for each $\tau$ and each block $B_i$ of $\tau$ there are $2^{|B_i|-1}$ possible distinct partitions $\pi_\tau$.
 Summing over $i$ gives $2^{m-\#(\tau)}$.
 Similarly, the $(2\#(\tau))!$ and $|p(2\#(\tau))|$ factors appear because $\pi_\tau \leq \pi$ and hence $\#(\pi)\leq \#(\pi_\tau)=2\#(\tau)$.
 Further, we notice that the number of partitions $\tau$ (without considering the restriction $\tau\leq ker(i)$) can be counted by $B_{m}(0,1,\dots,0,1)$, where $B_m(x_1,\dots,x_m)$ is the Bell polynomial.
 Since $x_i=0$ for $i$ odd and $x_i=1$ for $i$ even, we have